Quantzz/setupGenerator/README.md

 # setupGenerator
-A library for personal use that generates the base folders and files i need when starting a new larger python project
+A library for personal use that generates the base folders and files i need when starting a new larger python project.
+I wrote this way back, when I didn't know about the various cookie-cutter repos that are more powerful.

 # How To
 Run core.py from the commandline with the type of license and project name as arguments.